-Our American parents often comment that it is nice to be in an educational environment that is not ‘consumed with SAT scores’.
-They know that they can get to the same post-secondary institutions without the pressure and sometimes ‘obsession’ of exam result driven environments that are sometimes found in the USA.
+Our American parents often comment that it is nice to be in an educational environment that is not ‘consumed with SAT scores.
+They know that they can get to the same post-secondary institutions without the pressure and sometimes ‘obsession’ of exam result-driven environments that are sometimes found in the USA.

 Safe and Sound

-Not only is Canada considered safe and orderly, Canada is characterized by its friendliness and willingness to help others.
+Not only is Canada considered safe and orderly, but Canada is also characterized by its friendliness and willingness to help others.
 We have a welcoming environment where different perspectives are respected, diversity is celebrated, and learning together is encouraged.
-It is a prosperous country and Canada is recognized internationally as one of the best places in the world to live and to study.
+It is a prosperous country and Canada is recognized internationally as one of the best places in the world to live and study.